-The Securities markets in India have witnessed several innovations in Clearing and Settlement mechanism, which includes use of:
+The Securities markets in India has witnessed several innovations in Clearing and Settlement mechanism, which includes use of:

 - State of art information technology

 - Compression of settlement cycle

 - Electronic transfer of securities

-- Securities Lending and Borrowing
+- Securities lending and borrowing

 - Efficient risk management systems

-- Clearing Corporations for Counterparty risk management
+- Clearing corporations for counterparty risk management

-Stock Exchanges like National Stock Exchange (NSE), Bombay Stock Exchange (BSE) and Metropolitan Stock Exchange (MSE) provide trading platforms to their trading members; the NSE Clearing Limited (NCL), Indian Clearing Corporation Limited (ICCL) and Metropolitan Clearing Corporation of India Ltd. (MCCIL), determine the funds/ securities obligations of the trading members and ensure that trading members meet their obligations for Equities.
+Stock Exchanges like National Stock Exchange (NSE), Bombay Stock Exchange (BSE) and Metropolitan Stock Exchange (MSE) provides a trading platform to its trading members; the NSE Clearing Limited (NCL), Indian Clearing Corporation Limited (ICCL) and Metropolitan Clearing Corporation of India Ltd. (MCCIL), determines the funds/ securities obligations of the trading members and ensures that trading members meet their obligations for Equities.
 Government securities are settled through Clearing Corporation of India Limited (CCIL).
-Clearing houses are obligated to meet all settlement obligations, regardless of member defaults, without any discretion.
+Clearing houses are obligated to meet all settlement obligations, regardless of member defaults, without any discretion

-Earlier, stock exchanges in India followed a system of account period settlement for cash market transactions and subsequently a T+2 rolling settlement was introduced for listed equities.
-In the rolling settlement pay-in and pay-out of funds as well as securities take place two working days after the trade is executed i.e. T+2 (T being the Trade day).
+Earlier stock exchanges in India followed a system of account period settlement for cash market transactions and subsequently a T+2 rolling settlement was introduced for listed equities.
+In the rolling settlement pay-in and pay-out of funds as well as securities takes place 2 working days after the trade is executed. i.e T+2 (T being the Trade day)

 In the dematerialised environment, the transfer of securities is almost instantaneous between the two parties involved in the transactions.
-Depositories such as National Securities Depositories Ltd. (NSDL) and Central Depositories Services Ltd. (CDSL) provide electronic transfer of securities.
+The depositories National Securities Depositories Ltd. (NSDL) and Central Depositories Services Ltd. (CDSL) provide electronic transfer of securities.